konradsikorski/VSS.Extension.ChangeState/readme/details.md

 ![queryResult](/readme/img/queryResult.png)

 ## Details
-### Narrowing options
+### Available states
+List of states will contains only these allowed by workflow.
+So for example if current work item state is 'Removed' then the menu will contains only 'New' option because other are not allowed.

+### Selecting many items
 If you select items of different types then list of available states will be narrowed to the common of all of theme.

-### Forward / Backword actions
-In the menu you can find 'Forward' and 'Backword actions.
-Selecting theme will change work items state to next or previous in the workflow.
-Below example of workflow steps for Backlog Item for

-Agile:
-> New <> Active <> Resolved <> Closed

-and Scrum:
-> New <> Approved <> Committed <> Done
+If no state is available then '(empty)' text will be shown on the list.

+### Refresh item state view
+After changing the state the view will not be refreshed, you have to refresh the page manually if you want to see the change.

 ### Supported projects
 For now only `Agile` and `Scrum` project templates are supported.